Chazmus/the-20-game-challenge/README.md

 Don't set `Position` on `RigidBody2D` turns out they are made to be interacted with like physic objects, setting things like velocity and applying forces etc. If you do set the Position - any collider child does not get moved!
 This is obvious from the docs, I should've read the docs. https://docs.godotengine.org/en/stable/classes/class_rigidbody2d.html
+Setting GlobalPosition is apparently ok, however, make sure to do this at the end of the process method after any "MoveAndSlide" or "MoveAndCollide" is done.
+See.
+Ball.cs in Pong.